 Inhaling secondhand smoke causes lung cancer in nonsmokers.
-Some research also suggests that secondhand smoke may increase the risk of some other cancers as well, though more research is needed on this subject.
+Some research also suggests that secondhand smoke may increase the risk of breast cancer, nasal sinus cavity cancer, and nasopharyngeal cancer in adults and leukemia, lymphoma, and brain tumors in children, although more research is needed on this subject.

 There is no safe level of exposure to secondhand smoke; even low levels of secondhand smoke can be harmful.
-In the United States, legislation has helped to reduce exposures.
+In the United States, legislation has helped to reduce nonsmokers' exposure to secondhand smoke.
 Federal law bans smoking on all domestic airline flights, nearly all flights between the United States and foreign destinations, interstate buses, and most trains.
 Smoking is also banned in most federally owned buildings.
 Many state and local governments have also passed laws prohibiting smoking in public facilities, such as schools, hospitals, and airports, as well as private workplaces, including restaurants and bars.

 Internationally, a growing number of nations require all workplaces, including bars and restaurants, to be smoke free.

 - National Toxicology Program.
-Tobacco-Related Exposures, Report on Carcinogens, Thirteenth Edition.
-Triangle Park, NC: National Institute of Environmental Health and Safety, 2014.
+Tobacco-Related Exposures, Report on Carcinogens, Fourteenth Edition.
+Triangle Park, NC: National Institute of Environmental Health and Safety, 2016.
 Also available online.
-Last accessed December 12, 2014.
+Last accessed February 21, 2019.

 - U.S. Department of Health and Human Services.
 The Health Consequences of Involuntary Exposure to Tobacco Smoke: A Report of the Surgeon General.
 Rockville, MD: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, Coordinating Center for Health Promotion, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, 2006.